-“Oslon” and “curated” got merged together to become “Oslated” in 2016, an emblematic label of the South Korean scene.
+“Oslon” and “curated” merged to become “Oslated” in 2016, an emblematic label of the South Korean scene.
 Over time, the project became an entire underground movement, divided into events, three podcasts, a premiering service and well-designed organic releases.
 The label is a culture on its own, and a sound: we all have in mind the compilations “VA – Seoul” (part 1 & part 2), “VA – Jeju” and “Chimhyangmoo 침향무“, as well as epic albums, such as “Sensazione” by Romi, which gave the label its identity, “Västberga Allé” by Eyvind Blix, one of the label’s biggest hits and the transcendental “The World Trembles In My Hands” by Soramimi.

 High supporter of both local and international artists, authentic, elegant, in love with the atmospheric, drone-ish and psychedelic sounds to the utmost degree, Lee Jong-min AKA Oslon shines of thousand fires in our scene.
 His luminous project has largely contributed to giving a warm sunny flavour to his native country.
 In his selection below, the deep artist opens the doors of his rich culture and invites us for a contemplative tour…

 Oslon: “Transistorhead” is an electronic music project created by Sung-Ki Min in 1998.
 He’s tremendously important in South Korea for having been one of the pioneers of our techno culture, initiated in the late nineties.
 He’s for instance one of the first to have dropped a techno party here.
 His experimental approach reminds some works from Kraftwerk and Aphex Twin, with whom he certainly got inspired.
 Getting his sound in a country that opened itself very late to electronic music was magical.
 He’s all alone an unmissable monument in our musical history.

 Unjin – Atramentum (The End Of The Orbit) [Kizen Records, 2018]